ASLA Citation Award for 2011

 The Australian School Library Association (ASLA) is honoured to announce the winner of the ASLA Citation Award for 2011 and to commend and give recognition of services rendered to the profession.

-This citation, awarded biennially at the ASLA National Conference, is given for outstanding leadership in promoting and developing teacher librarianship in one or more of the following fields:
+This citation is given for outstanding leadership in promoting and developing teacher librarianship in one or more of the following fields:

 In 2011 ASLA recognises the contribution of a national leader who has dedicated a career to ensuring Australian school libraries are dynamic and innovative learning communities.

 The recipient of the 2011 ASLA Citation has given outstanding service and leadership to school libraries in Australia, and receives this award particularly in the areas of policy formulation, publication, administration, innovation and education.
 Her dedication and vision continue to challenge and inspire the school library community throughout Australia.

 Pru Mitchell: Recipient of the ASLA Citation 2011